 In the winter, you have to ensure that their barn is ventilated, because humidity can quickly build up in a warm barn and cause dangerous pneumonia and bronchitis outbreaks in a flock.
 If your barn is draft-free, a sheep’s body (especially a flock of sheep in an appropriately-sized area) can provide a good deal of warmth.
 In fact, with an appropriately sized, draft-free barn, it is often possible to keep sheep warm enough by using additional bedding and keeping large doors closed (while still allowing for proper ventilation).

-An oversized indoor living space is not ideal in the winter as they will have a harder time keeping warm in it.
+An oversized indoor The indoor or outdoor area where an animal resident lives, eats, and rests. is not ideal in the winter as they will have a harder time keeping warm in it.
 If absolutely necessary, you can use ceramic bulb heat lamps, but you must make sure to keep electrical cords out of reach from curious residents and make triple sure to keep heating elements clean and dust free!
 Barn fires are tragically common occurrences.
 Ceramic heating panels are a safer option, or if you have ample funding, radiant floor heating covered in dirt is the most ideal and safe heating solution for animals in barns.
 If you look into installing radiant floor heating, be aware that this system could cause an environment that is too humid depending on the type of enclosure you have.
 Typically, wood structures will “breathe” better than concrete block or metal sided buildings, which are more likely to sweat and contribute to high humidity levels.
 Additional ventilation may be necessary when using radiant floor heating.